Education Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for education roles in New Jersey?

 H-1B visas are most common for university faculty, researchers, and specialized K-12 teachers in subjects like mathematics, science, and world languages.
-J-1 exchange visitor visas are frequent for visiting scholars and researchers at universities.
+J-1 visa exchange visitor visas are frequent for visiting scholars and researchers at universities.
 O-1 visas may apply for distinguished professors or researchers with extraordinary ability.
 TN visas work for Canadian and Mexican educators in qualifying positions.

 Which cities in New Jersey have the most education sponsorship jobs?